addison527/Bank-DatabaseSystem/README.md

 **Lehigh ID:** abm527

 ## LUBANK Overview
 Created a database system for LUBank, a fictional online bank institution.
 The system manages bank customers with accounts, loans, debit cards, and credit cards.
-It has 7 interfaces to handle different banking operations such as deposits, withdrawals, purchases, payments, account creation, card creation, and loan management.
+It has 8 interfaces to handle different banking operations such as deposits, withdrawals, purchases, payments, account creation, card creation, and bank and loan management.

 The system is designed to interact with a database and provide a user-friendly interface for testing the functionalities.
 Provides meticulous error checking for incorrect input (ie. user withdrawing more than what they have in their account) so the database doesn't break.